jiexunsee/Neural-Network-with-Python/README.md

------ 3 Layer Neural Network
+## 3 Layer Neural Network
-For Siraj Raval's YouTube challenge of the week.
+In response to Siraj Raval's "How to Make a Neural Network - Intro to Deep Learning #2".

 This is a neural network with 3 layers (2 hidden), made using just numpy.
 It's an extended version of Siraj's code which had just one layer.